 Visit Times Square.
-It’s free and everyone needs to see it at least once, kitschy and crazy as it is.
+It’s one of the best free things to do in New York, and everyone needs to see it at least once, kitschy and crazy as it is.

 Wear good walking shoes.
 On our recent visit we clocked nearly 30,000 steps per day.
 You will be walking to places, from places, and in places.
 Don’t ruin your visit by ruining your feet with bad footwear.

 Book tours, hotels and shows as soon as you book your dates.